The Ultimate Guide for PVC Boats

 Set the Anchor:

-Once you've chosen your anchor, slowly approach the desired anchoring spot and drop the anchor overboard.
-Pay out the anchor line until you've reached the desired length, and then secure the line to a cleat or other secure point on the boat.
+Once you've chosen your anchor, slowly approach the desired anchoring spot and drop the anchor over the side of the boat.
+Pay out the anchor line until you've reached the desired length, and then secure the line to a cleat or other secure point on the ship.

 Test the Anchor:

 Once the anchor is set, tug at it to ensure it holds.
-You may need to reposition the boat or choose a different anchoring spot if it's not having.
+You may need to reposition the boat or choose a different anchoring spot if the current one is not working.

 How to Repair a PVC Inflatable Boat Using a Repair Kit